Hero image

 Who can participate

-The Challenge is open to motivated entrepreneurs, startups, early-career professionals and even student-led ventures from across the United States and Canada.
+The Challenge is open to motivated entrepreneurs, startups, early-career professionals, and even student-led ventures from across the United States and Canada.
 If you have a viable business solution related to freshwater challenges or systems, you’re eligible.

 Key details

-• Registration opens: January 16, 2026
+• Registration opens: January 19, 2026

 • Prize opportunities: The top award includes $30,000 in seed funding.
+Second and third prizes are $15,000 and $10,000 respectively.

-What past participants say
+What 2025 participants say

 Why the Challenge matters for you

-• For entrepreneurs: It’s a launchpad — you’ll receive mentorship, exposure and potential for real seed funding.
+• For entrepreneurs: It’s a launchpad — you’ll receive mentorship, exposure, and potential for real seed funding.

 • For researchers and innovators: You’ll plug into a network of water-technology specialists, labs, and the freshwater-innovation ecosystem.